GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 Task
 ------------------------------------------------------------------

-In GEOSX, the ``TriaxialDriver`` is defined with a particular XML structure.
+In GEOSX, the ``TriaxialDriver`` is defined with a dedicated XML structure.
 The ``TriaxialDriver`` is added to a standard XML input deck as a solo task to the ``Tasks`` queue and added as a ``SoloEvent`` to the event queue.

 For this example, we simulate the elastoplastic deformation of a confined specimen caused by external load.
 A homogeneous domain with one solid material is assumed.
-The material is named as ``ExtendedDruckerPrager``, whose mechanical properties are specified in the ``Constitutive`` section.
+The material is named ``ExtendedDruckerPrager``, and its mechanical properties are specified in the ``Constitutive`` section.

-Different testing modes are available in the ``TriaxialDriver`` to mimic different loading conditions in various core sample tests:
+Different testing modes are available in the ``TriaxialDriver`` to mimic different laboratory loading conditions:

 +--------------------+-------------------------+--------------------------+---------------------------+
 | **mode**           | **axial loading**       | **radial loading**       | **initial stress**        |